ghaiklor/sails-service-payment/README.md

 ## API

-Each of Payment instances has 2 methods:
+Each of Payment instances has 3 methods:

 ### checkout(creditCard, [config])

-Create charge from credit card.
+Create charge from credit card and proceed to settled transaction.
 Returns Promise.

-`creditCard` - Hashmap with credit card information.
+`creditCard` - Object with credit card information:

   - `creditCard.amount` - Amount of price in cents, for example $10 = 1000;
   - `creditCard.cardNumber` - 16-digit number of credit card;